A Study To Detect Upper Gastrointestinal Bleeding Using A Bleeding Sensor Pill

 - History of severe constipation (1 bowel movement per week or less).

-- Currently pregnant or breastfeeding, or intend to become pregnant during the investigation.
+- Patients who are currently pregnant or breastfeeding, or intend to become pregnant during the investigation.

 - Presence of psychological issues preventing participation.